-- 6.1.1 The liquidator should provide those responsible for approving his fees with sufficient information to enable them to make an informed judgement about the reasonableness of the liquidator's request.
-The information should be presented in a manner which is transparent, consistent throughout the life of the case and useful to creditors, while being proportionate to the circumstances of the case. - 6.1.2 A proposed liquidator may issue a fees estimate to creditors prior to being appointed liquidator. - 6.1.3 The liquidator should disclose: - payments, fees and expenses arising from the administration paid to the liquidator or his or her associates; - any business or personal relationships with parties responsible for approving the liquidator's fees or who provide services to the liquidator in respect of the insolvency appointment where the relationship could give rise to a conflict of interest. - 6.1.4 The liquidator should inform creditors and other interested parties of their rights under insolvency legislation, and should advise them how they may access suitable information setting out their rights within the first communication with them and in each subsequent report. - 6.1.5 Where the liquidator sub-contracts out work that could otherwise be carried out by the liquidator or his staff, this should be drawn to the attention of creditors with an explanation of why it is being done.
+- 6.1.1 The liquidator should provide those responsible for approving the fees with sufficient information to enable them to make an informed judgement about the reasonableness of the liquidator's request.
+The information should be presented in a manner which is transparent, consistent throughout the life of the case and useful to creditors, while being proportionate to the circumstances of the case. - 6.1.2 The liquidator should provide an indication of the likely return to creditors when seeking approval for the basis of their remuneration. - 6.1.3 The liquidator should disclose: - all payments arising from the insolvency appointment to the liquidator or their associates; - the form and nature of any professional or personal relationships between the liquidator and their associates. - 6.1.4 The liquidator should inform creditors and other interested parties of their rights under insolvency legislation, and should advise them how they may access suitable information setting out their rights within the first communication with them and in each subsequent report.
+An insolvency practitioner may provide information, including a fees estimate, within pre-appointment communications (such as when assisting directors in commencing a liquidation). - 6.1.5 Where the liquidator sub-contracts work that could otherwise be carried out by the liquidator or their staff, this should be drawn to the attention of creditors and other interested parties with an explanation of why it is being done, what is being done, and how much it will cost.